 Unfortunately, even the safest motorcyclists are not immune to accidents.
-If you were injured by a negligent driver in Alabama, contact Morris Bart & Associates, LLC.
+If you were injured in a motorcycle accident by a negligent driver in Mobile, Alabama, contact Morris Bart & Associates, LLC.

-An injury lawyer in Mobile will help you pursue compensation for health-care expenses, time off work, and noneconomic damages.
+A personal injury lawyer in Mobile, AL will help you pursue compensation for health-care expenses, time off work, and noneconomic damages.
 Call 800-537-8185 to schedule a free initial consultation.

 Read on to learn five group biking safety tips:

 Schedule a meeting before your trip to discuss your strategy and iron out any concerns.
 Agree on where you will stop, meeting points, what to do if you get lost, and for how long you will ride.
 It is easier to sort out the logistics and concerns a few days before the ride rather than just before you hit the road.

 The Motorcycle Safety Foundation recommends that you choose a lead and sweep rider before you depart.
 The leader will ride in the front, and the sweep rider will ride in the back.

 The lead rider has a responsibility to inform the group of any obstacles ahead, and the sweep rider will set the pace for the group.
 All riders in the middle should also stick to a predictable formation.